scylaac/gcc/gcc/config/loongarch/loongarch.md

 ;; Extension insns.
 ;; Those for integer source operand are ordered widest source type first.

-;; When TARGET_64BIT, all SImode integer and accumulator registers ;; should already be in sign-extended form (see TARGET_TRULY_NOOP_TRUNCATION ;; and truncdisi2).
-We can therefore get rid of register->register ;; instructions if we constrain the source to be in the same register as ;; the destination.
+;; When TARGET_64BIT, all SImode integer should already be in sign-extended ;; form (see TARGET_TRULY_NOOP_TRUNCATION and truncdisi2).
+We can therefore ;; get rid of register->register instructions if we constrain the source to ;; be in the same register as the destination.
 ;;
 ;; Only the pre-reload scheduler sees the type of the register alternatives;
 ;; we split them into nothing before the post-reload scheduler runs.
 ;; These alternatives therefore have type "move" in order to reflect ;; what happens if the two pre-reload operands cannot be tied, and are ;; instead allocated two separate GPRs.
-We don't distinguish between ;; the GPR and LO cases because we don't usually know during pre-reload ;; scheduling whether an operand will be LO or not.
 (define_insn_and_split "extendsidi2"
   [(set (match_operand:DI 0 "register_operand" "=r,r,r")
 	(sign_extend:DI (match_operand:SI 1 "nonimmediate_operand" "0,ZC,m")))]